grayodesa/terminal42/wp-content/plugins/telegram-bot/readme.txt

 6. plugin options
 7. website registration on [wptele.ga](https://wptele.ga) (if you don't have SSL)
 8. example from [CosenzApp_bot](http://telegram.me/CosenzApp_bot)
+9. send to telegram function for all post types

 == Changelog ==

+= 1.7.1 16.09.2016 =
+* Improved telegram_sendmessage() with ability to define custom keyboards via php
+* Added function to build a reply_markup that can be used as third parameter in telegram_sendmessage()
+* More dev-info in our faqs!

+= 1.7 14.09.2016 =
+* Added php function to get and save incoming files.
+More info in our faqs!
+* We're planning a **free** server upgrade for non-SSL users.
+Stay tuned: the best is yet to come!
+* Minor changes

+= 1.6.1 27.08.2016 =
+* Added nopaging => true in "telegram_sendmessagetoall" function to force website post_limit override

+= 1.6 26.08.2016 =
+* Added harvesine algorithm for radial geolocation.
+Check the faqs for more informations
+* Added a complete debug mode for developers to extend the plugin via custom fields.
+Check the faqs for more informations
+* Readme changes

+= 1.5.2 25.08.2016 =
+* Fix for some persian environments
+* Performance improvements
+* Switched debug_mode trigger.
+Now you have to enable WP_DEBUG if you want to fire the plugin debug mode.

+= 1.5.1 23.08.2016 =
+* Critical fix for "Insert_PHP" parsing (and similar) caused by oembed conflict (thanks @websurfertech)

+= 1.5 23.08.2016 =
+* Added instant send when publishing new content with configurable template
+* This version changes the sendmessage function because WordPress now turned post links to title automatically.
+* Please test your dynamic commands if you extended the plugin via php
+* Minor improvements

 = 1.4.2 17.08.2016 =
 * Minor bugfix